-An interview with Leonardo’s Chief Revenue Officer, Mark Charlinski.
+An interview with Leonardo’s Chief Executive Officer, Mark Charlinski.

 Our marketing team sat down with Mark Charlinski to discuss the image distribution challenges that hotel chains face and the risks to their brand integrity and presence on OTAs.

 Mark: In simple terms, it’s about a hotel getting their images out to all the different places on the Internet where their hotel might be listed.
 But it’s really about ensuring that the hotel is viewed in the best possible light across the Internet, which is a more complex problem to solve.

 Mark: As a chain you have to first get images from your hotels, making sure you get content in line with your brand image, which is received on a regular basis, and is stored somewhere everyone can access it.

 On the other side of things, the channels and OTAs receiving that content are essentially databases that also store images, often times from multiple sources.
 They typically don’t manage (especially deletions), de-duplicate, or organize images in a meaningful way.
 They’re just a big bucket of content.
 And so that makes it difficult to ensure that the channel is delivering the story you want about your hotels, which is the right content, in the right format, in the right size.